 Clamps keep the plywood securely in place while the glue cures or the material dries.

 Many bending failures happen simply because the plywood is too thick for the intended curve.
-Builders sometimes try to force a tight bend using 3/4-inch panels, which almost always leads to cracking or delamination.
+Builders sometimes try to force a tight bend with 3/4-inch panels, which almost always results in cracking or delamination.
 Understanding how panel thickness affects strength and flexibility can prevent this problem, which is why many woodworkers review the recommended plywood thickness for different types of projects before starting curved builds.

 Real Projects That Use Bent Plywood